Deewana Mujh Sa Nahin

+It's a remake of the 1986 Pakistani movie Beyqaraar.

 Plot

 Ajay Sharma (Aamir Khan) is a photographer, Anita (Madhuri Dixit) is a model, and both of them work for the same agency.
 Ajay has fallen in love with Anita, and thinks that she is also in love with him.
 But Anita only takes him for a friend.
 She gets engaged to Vikram (Jainendra), and the marriage is to take place soon.
-Ajay still believes that Anita loves him, and he also starts making preparations for his marriage with Anita.
-Anita must now take appropriate steps to stop Ajay's obsession with her, before the matter gets out of hand.
-However, Anita realizes the person whom she is marrying does not love her and the situation turns such that she realizes Ajay's love for her and the film ends on happy note.
+Ajay still believes that Anita loves him, and he also starts making preparations for his marriage to Anita.
+Anita must now take appropriate steps to stop Ajay's obsession with her before the matter gets out of hand.
+However, Anita realizes the person she is marrying does not love her, and through certain circumstances, also realizes Ajay's true love for her, and the film ends on a happy note.